 You'll be taken on a walking tour of the local market to pick up some fresh produce, and then head back to the kitchen to cook over a large table.
-This is good for big or small groups. about 1 month ago
+This is good for big or small groups.
+3 months ago

 Thanks Milly!
 I ended up opting for Tra Que Water Wheel - it was a very similar experience to what you have described, but located a little closer to our accommodation.